 Another reason that small business owners’ decisions are swayed towards forming an LLC in Alabama is the federal tax benefits that Alabama LLCs receive.

-Here is a brief description of “double taxation”.
+Here is a brief description of double taxation.
 Corporate profits are all charged a corporate income tax.
 Then the profits, which have already been taxed, are distributed to the corporate shareholders as dividends.
 Dividends are taxed as well.
-So the corporate profits are taxed twice before shareholders even receive them, thus the term “double taxation”.
+So the corporate profits are taxed twice before shareholders even receive them, thus double taxation.

 The income of your LLC in Alabama will be taxed at company rates and can then be distributed to LLC members in the form of personal income.
 Of course, personal income is taxed, but the taxes are not automatically deducted from this income upon receiving it.
 LLCs typically don’t pay federal taxes initially.